willzarem/ud036_StarterCode/README.md

 ## Execute the project
  * Extract the downloaded content in any folder
  * Navigate with the terminal/cmd/powershell to that directory

- > if you're using windows, open that folder and in the address bar write `powershell` and it is done!. ;)

  * Execute the command `py __main__.py` or `pyhton __main__.py` depending on your configurations.
  * Enjoy. :)